 these japanese flowers are sooo fun to make. i really love to combine bright colors, but of course you can create a flower with one single color. and especially if you are not too sure about changing colors, go ahead and make a few in the same color. exercise. tee hee. no gym necessary. it's all about repetition.

 let's roll! grab your hook and some yarn and here we GO.

 and then make a ring: simply slip stitch in the first stitch of your chain. the one on the bottom. insert your hook like i did.

-after forming the ring: chain 4 (that is actually 1 double crochet followed by 1 single crochet).
+after forming the ring: chain 4 (that is actually COUNTED as 1 double crochet followed by 1 single crochet).

 we are going to make the first round of the flower. for this we are going to work INTO the ring. that means as much as simply put your hook in the center of your ring.
 INTO the ring. yes. it's that simple. so yarn over,

 and put your hook INTO the ring, like i did in the picture above. you maybe need to turn your screen to the left, cause i didn't rotate this picture. but with your uber-imagination-skills that won't be a problem, right?! yarn over again, and finish the double crochet.

 after each double crochet (into the ring) you follow with 1 chain.

 in total you make sure you'll have 12 double crochets (DO COUNT the first chain 4 as 1 double crochet!).